 3. Doing illegal things with your license

-While this sounds vague and nefarious, it simply means using a fake driver's license or misrepresenting information about yourself on your driver's license.
-You also don't want to share your license with your friends (like you would your Netflix account) so they can get into a club or drink underage.
+In some states, you could end up with a suspension if you use a fake driver's license, misrepresent details on your license or share your license with someone else.
 Other ways you'll run afoul of the law and risk license suspension: having multiple licenses or using your license for illegal purposes, such as committing fraud.